Jevan Snead

-Jevan Bryce Snead (September 2, 1987 – September 21, 2019) was an American football quarterback.
-He played college football at Mississippi after Colt McCoy won the starting quarterback position over him for the Texas Longhorns football team.
-He was signed by the Tampa Bay Buccaneers as an undrafted free agent but was cut from the team and was later a pre-season member of the Tampa Bay Storm.
+Jevan Bryce Snead (September 2, 1987 – September 21, 2019) was an American professional football quarterback.
+He played college football at Ole Miss after Colt McCoy won the starting quarterback position over him for the Texas Longhorns football team.
+He was signed by the Tampa Bay Buccaneers as an undrafted free agent but was cut from the team and was later a preseason member of the Tampa Bay Storm.

-Early years
+Early life

 Snead was a prep All-American, two-time all-state and two-time all-district performer for Stephenville High School, who finished his high school career with a 23-2 (.920) record as a starter.
 As a senior, he was named to the 2006 Parade All-America team.
 He was also listed as a second-team All-American by EA Sports and he earned an invitation to the Elite 11 Quarterback Camp.
 Snead was selected for the 2006 U.S. Army All-American Bowl and finished the game with the second-most passing yards in the history of that game, as he threw for 147 yards and two touchdowns.

 Snead originally committed to Florida but decided to go to Texas to be closer to home.
 Top high school recruit Tim Tebow later committed to Florida.
 Snead revised his decision immediately after a recruiting trip to Texas where he watched the 2005 Texas Longhorns football team beat Kansas by a score of 66–14.

 Snead's last high school game was a 41–38 loss in the Texas 4A Division 1 State semi-finals against Dallas Highland Park.
 That team was led by former Georgia Bulldogs and current LA Rams quarterback, Matthew Stafford.

 He was inducted into the Stephenville High School Hall of Fame on September 26, 2014.